-Exhibit No. Description Articles of Amendment and Restatement (filed as Exhibit (a)(2) to Pre-Effective Amendment No. 3 to the Registrant's Registration Statement on Form 3.1 N-2 (File No. 333-178548), filed on May 31, 2012 and incorporated herein by reference).
-3.2 Amended and Restated Bylaws of the Registrant (filed as Exhibit 3.2 to the Annual Report on Form 10-K, filed on March 27, 2013 and incorporated herein by reference).
-4.1 Form of Subscription Agreement (filed as Appendix A to the Registrant's prospectus dated April 28, 2014 filed pursuant to Rule 497 (File No. 333-178548) on April 30, 2014 and incorporated herein by reference).
-First Amendment to Senior Secured Revolving Credit Agreement, dated as of May 30, 2014, by and among HMS Income Fund, Inc., as Borrower, the 10.1 financial institutions party thereto as Lenders, and Capital One National Association, as Lead Arranger, Sole Book Runner and Administrative Agent (Filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed June 5, 2014 and incorporated herein by reference).
-Loan Financing and Servicing Agreement, dated as of June 2, 2014, by and among HMS Funding I, LLC, as Borrower, HMS Income Fund, Inc., as 10.2 Equity Holder and Servicer, the financial institutions party thereto as Lenders, and Deutsche Bank AG, New York Branch, as Administrative Agent (Filed as Exhibit 10.2 to the Registrant's Current Report on Form 8-K, filed June 5, 2014 and incorporated herein by reference).
-Second Amendment to Expense Support and Conditional Reimbursement Agreement, dated June 30, 2014, by and between HMS Income Fund, Inc. 10.3 and HMS Adviser LP (Filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed June 30, 2014 and incorporated herein by reference).
-10.4 Amendment No. 1 to the Loan Financing and Servicing Agreement, dated as of June 2, 2014 by and among HMS Funding I, LLC, as Borrower, HMS Income Fund, Inc., as Equity Holder and Servicer, the financial institutions party thereto as Lenders, and Deutsche Bank AG, New York branch, as Administrative Agent (Filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed July 25, 2014 and incorporated herein by reference).
-Certification of Chief Executive Officer of the Registrant, pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as Adopted Pursuant to 31.1 Section 302 of the Sarbanes-Oxley Act of 2002 (Filed herewith).
-31.2 Certification of Chief Financial Officer of the Registrant, pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Filed herewith).
-32.1 Certification of Chief Executive Officer and Chief Financial Officer of the Registrant, pursuant to 18 U.S.C.
+- 3.1 Articles of Amendment and Restatement (filed as Exhibit (a)(2) to Pre-Effective Amendment No. 3 to the Registrant's Registration Statement on Form N-2 (File No. 333-178548), filed on May 31, 2012 and incorporated herein by reference). - 3.2 Amended and Restated Bylaws of the Registrant (filed as Exhibit 3.2 to the Annual Report on Form 10-K, filed on March 27, 2013 and incorporated herein by reference). - 10.1 Third Amendment to Expense Support and Conditional Reimbursement Agreement, dated September 30, 2014, by and between Registrant and HMS Adviser LP (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed September 30, 2014 and incorporated herein by reference). - 10.2 Second Amendment to Senior Secured Revolving Credit Agreement, dated as of September 22, 2014, by and among Registrant, as Borrower, the financial institutions party thereto as Lenders, and Capital One National Association, as Lead Arranger, Sole Book Runner and Administrative Agent, and HMS Equity Holding, LLC as Guarantor (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed September 22, 2014 and incorporated herein by reference). - 10.3 Amendment No. 1 to the Loan Financing and Servicing Agreement, dated as of June 2, 2014, by and among HMS Funding I, LLC, as Borrower, Registrant, as Equity Holder and Servicer, the financial institutions party thereto as Lenders, and Deutsche Bank AG, New York Branch, as Administrative Agent (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed July 25, 2014 and incorporated herein by reference). - 31.1 Certification of Chief Executive Officer of the Registrant, pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Filed herewith). - 31.2 Certification of Chief Financial Officer of the Registrant, pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (Filed herewith). - 32.1 Certification of Chief Executive Officer and Chief Financial Officer of the Registrant, pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Furnished herewith).